 - ISSF 2015-06: Report of the 2015 Stock Assessment Workshop.
-Characterizing Uncertainty in Stock Assessment - ISSF contributes to Common Oceans Pacific Ocean HCR Capacity Building Workshop - Updated Status of the World Fisheries for Tuna is published - ISSF assists Maldives Advisory Committee for 2nd IOTC Management Procedures Dialogue meeting - ISSF participates in 2nd IOTC Management Procedures Dialogue meeting, which addresses HCRs for four tuna species - iiii ISSF contributes to 2nd meeting of ICCAT's Standing Working Group on Science Management Dialogue - ISSF issues ioint letter to WCPFC urging HCR adoption for several tuna species - ISSF's joint letter to ICCAT notes lack of HCRs for priority tuna stocks

-- ISSF assists Maldives Advisory Committee for 1st IOTC Management Procedures Dialogue meeting - B Updated Status of the World Fisheries for Tuna is published - ISSF contributes to Common Oceans Indian Ocean HCR workshop - ISSF contributes to ICCAT's Standing Working Group on Science Management Dialogue, including on HCR development - ISSF contributes to IOTC's Management Procedures Dialogue, which covers HCRs - B ISSF 2014-14: Report of the 2014 Meeting of the Indian Ocean Skipiack MSE Advisorv Committee
+Characterizing Uncertainty in Stock Assessment

+- LISSF contributes to Common Oceans

+Pacific Ocean HCR

+Capacity Building

+Workshop

+- Updated Status of the World Fisheries for Tuna is published

+- ISSF assists Maldives Advisory Committee for 2nd IOTC Management Procedures Dialogue meeting

+- ISSF participates in 2nd IOTC Management Procedures Dialogue meeting, which addresses HCRs for four tuna species

+- ISSF contributes to 2nd meeting of ICCAT's Standing Working Group on Science Management Dialogue

+- ISSF issues joint letter to WCPFC urging HCR adoption for several tuna species

+- ISSF's joint letter to

+ICCAT notes lack of

+HCRs for priority tuna

+stocks

+- LISSF assists Maldives

+Advisory Committee

+for 1st IOTC Management Procedures

+Dialogue meeting

-Updated Status of the World Fisheries for Tuna is published
+- Updated Status of the World Fisheries for Tuna is published

+- LISSF contributes to Common Oceans Indian Ocean HCR workshop

+- to ICCAT's Standing

+Working Group on

+Science Management

+Dialogue, including on

+HCR development

+- # ISSF contributes to IOTC's Management Procedures Dialogue, which covers HCRs

+- lSSF 2014-14: Report

+of the 2014 Meeting of

+the Indian Ocean

+Skipjack MSE Advisory

+Committee

+→ 🖺 Updated Status of the

+World Fisheries for Tuna

+is published

 - ISSF 2013-03: Report of the 2013 Stock Assessment Workshop.
+Harvest Control Rules and Reference Points for Tuna RFMOs

+- ISSF establishes

+developing harvest

+strategies as global

+priority for RFMO

+outreach

-Harvest Control Rules and Reference Points for Tuna RFMOs - ISSF establishes developing harvest strategies as global priority for RFMO outreach - Updated Status of the World Fisheries for Tuna is published
+- Updated Status of the World Fisheries for Tuna is published

+- advisory committee

+for the Maldives on

+meeting HCR

+requirements

-- ISSF establishes advisory committee for the Maldives on meeting HCR requirements - ISSF position statements begin to advocate harvest strategies to all tuna RFMOs - Updated Status of the World Fisheries for Tuna is published
+- ISSF position statements begin to advocate harvest strategies to all tuna RFMOs

+- Updated Status of

+the World Fisheries

+for Tuna is published

+- ISSF publishes Status

+of the World Fisheries

+for Tuna externally for

+the first time, issuing

+reports in May and

+December

-- ISSF publishes first Status of the World Fisheries for Tuna to document stock health & fishing effort - ISSF publishes second, updated Status of the World Fisheries for Tuna report
+- ISSF creates Status of the World Fisheries for Tuna for 2010

+- ★ ISSF launches

+- Status of the World

+Fisheries for Tuna